up

 MCPL consists of 23 library sites including the Noyes Library for Young Children, the Montgomery County Correctional Facility Library, and the Collection Management Center.

 Library services are available to all County residents, Maryland residents, and those working or attending school in Montgomery County, free of charge.
-Library customers use MCPL services including information services for children and adults delivered in person, over the telephone, and outside the walls; a Public Access Catalog for access to indices and full text materials; downloadable content and streaming services; automated renewal, online catalog, and customer account access (24 hours, 7 days a week); programming for children, teens, seniors, and adults; technologies such as Launchpads, Science, Technology, Engineering, and Mathematics (STEM) kits, wireless hotspots; in-house laptops and meeting rooms and collaboration spaces for public use.
+Library customers use MCPL services including information services for children and adults delivered in person, over the telephone, and outside the walls; a Public Access Catalog for access to indices and full text materials; downloadable content and streaming services; automated renewal, online catalog, and customer account access (24 hours, 7 days a week); programming for children, teens, seniors, and adults; technologies such as Launchpads, wireless hotspots, and in-house laptops; and meeting rooms and collaboration spaces for public use.
 MCPL is a fine free library system.

 The materials delivery service delivers new materials, customer requested items, and returned materials among MCPL branches.